To know how one can get access to Kubernetes secrets

-In the earlier hands-on lab, we saw how etcd works with Kubernetes and how to access etcd.
+In the previous blog, we saw how etcd works with Kubernetes and how to access etcd.
 Now we will be learning how etcd stores secrets and can one can access those secrets or not?

 As we know containerized applications running in Kubernetes almost always need some access to external resources like secrets, passwords, keys, or tokens to gain access.
 Kubernetes Secrets lets you securely store these items, by removing the need to store them in pod definitions or container images.

 All these secrets are stored in etcd which is the brain of Kubernetes.
 But does etcd keep them encrypted as these secrets are sensitive and not to be shared with everyone?